typerhack/Dreamweaver-Ubuntu/README.md

 I am not a Linux expert, so most of the things I am writing here are from different resources.
 I'll put a link after each section, so you can go and check the reference.
 I try to explain everything as simple as possible and I hope the community helps to improve both writing and technical issues.

->*__Note: I am running this tutorial on windows 10 version 1909.
+>*__Note: I am running this tutorial on windows 10 version 1909 (host OS).
 I am using "Cmder" instead of "Windows cmd" or "Windows PowerShell".__*

 ### Requirement

 here is the list of requirements for establishing the local server:
 * Ubuntu 19.10
 * VirtualBox
-* Dreamweaver cc 2019
+* Dreamweaver CC 2019

 ### Setting up Ubuntu